directus/directus/docs/guides/sdk/types.md

 - `'datetime'` resolves to `string`
 - `'json'` resolves to [`JsonValue`](https://github.com/directus/directus/blob/main/sdk/src/types/output.ts#L105)

-::: tip Types to avoid
+::: tip Types to Avoid

 Some types should be avoided in the Schema as they may not play well with the type logic: `any` or `any[]`, empty type `{}`, `never` or `void`.

 :::

-### Adding relational fields
+### Adding Relational Fields

-For regular relations without junction collections you define a relation using a union of the primary key type and the related object.
+For regular relations without junction collections, define a relation using a union of the primary key type and the related object.

 ```ts